wiwiluo/BunkrDownloader/README.md

 ### Usage

-1. Create a file named `URLs.txt` in the root of your project, listing each URL on a new line.
+1. If you are on Linux, create a file named `URLs.txt` in the root of your project, listing each URL on a new line.

 2. Run the batch download script:
 ```bash